skesamsetty/Supervised-Machine-Learning-Challenge/README.md

  AUC score = 0.45|  |  |  | AUC score = 0.84

-One look at the plot clearly shows the improvement of predictions using the Logistic Regression when the data is scaled.
+One look at the plot clearly shows the improvement of predictions using the Logistic Regression when the data is scaled vs unscaled data.

 ![Logistic Regression Unscaled Vs StandardScaled](Images/LogisticRegression-Unscaled-Vs-Scaled.png)

 2. _**Random Forest Classifier: Unscaled data Vs Standard Scaled data**_

-In case of Random Forest classifier, when we used 500 estimators, the training score came out as 1.0 but the test predictions remained at 0.64.
+In case of Random Forest classifier, when we used 500 estimators, the training score came out as 1.0 but the test prediction score remained at 0.64.
 We need to consider the model as good only when the score is atleast 80%.

 Even when the n_estimators were 10, the training score has been at .98 (98%).
 But the score is not at its best with test data.

 While using Random Forest Classifier for training the data, Scaling did not matter much and there was no improvement in the predictions.